zac-olds/Reactive-Website/README.md

 ## Project Description

-A simple website that will allow the user to search a catalog of beers from around the world and get information about the beer (e.g. type, ABV, glassware, brewery, description of the beer).
-Website will load up with information and brewery location of a random beer, and allow the user to choose what they want to do from a drop down menu.
-Menu items will include beer search, finding brewery locations and random beer.
+A simple website that will display basic brewery info, and a map.
+The user can search a database of breweries in the United States and bring up a map and a link to the breweries website (if available).
+The search feature will allow the user to search breweries using a zip code, brewery name, or city/state.
+Website will initially load with information and brewery location of one of my favorite breweries in Longmont, CO.

 ## API and Data Sample
 https://api.openbrewerydb.org/breweries/search?query=avery